jojogilx/explodingKittensScala/README.md

 > players being dealt the same hand fix ✔
 >
 > Noping an attack breaks game fix ✔
 >
-> Nope not being asked to all players ✔
+> Nope ask all players & wait for 3s ✔
 >
-> Close things properly when game ends
+> check what's wrong with targeted attack last player in list not valid ✔
 >
-> Is it possible to notify players if server is down?
+> countdown is still counting if no one has nope card
 >
-> Nope wait for 3s ✔
+> check why nopes are skipping draw card
 >
-> check whats wrong with targetted attack (2 players?)
+> answer yes on nope not working
 >
-> check why nopes are skipping draw card
+> deferred on server to notify players of game end

 ### Last milestone: